cgkineo/adapt-devtools/README.md

 ## Developer tools

-The core Adapt object can be reached via window.a for convenience.
+While the Dev Tools drawer is *open*, the core Adapt object can be reached via the `Adapt` reference for convenience.

 To display the underlying model for any content object, article, block or component, with the browser's console open: hold down the left mouse button on the relevant element then press <kbd>m</kbd>.
 Note that doing so also creates a global variable named according to the model's unique identifier.